andy-kosakovsky/OscLib/OscLib/Source/manual.md

 The idea is that two structs representing deserialized OSC packets - OscMessages and OscBundles - are *OSC Protocol version-agnostic*.
 They can be serialized into binary data-containing OscPackets by a specific implementation of OscConverter, and then these OscPackets can be sent out to their intended target.
 Furthermore, the same OscConverter implementation can be used to deserialize the packets received from that same target - converting them into version-agnostic OscMessage and OscBundle structs.

 ### Links
-The **OscLink** component is the one actually concerned with both sending and receiving OSC packets, utilising the internal UdpClient object.
+The **OscLink** component implements both the OSC Client and the OSC Server.
+It sends and receives OSC packets utilising the internal UdpClient instance.
 It can be set up in two ways: either trading OscPackets with only one specified end point, or being open to communications with any and all end points.
 Upon receiving OSC data, the OscLink instance puts it inside an OscPacket struct and passes it along by invoking the corresponding event.

 ### Receivers
 The **OscReceiver** component connects to a single OscLink and does two things.
 One: it deserializes the OscPackets passed to it by the connected OscLink into either OscMessages or OscBundles (utilising the specified OscConverter) and passes them further down the line by invoking corresponding events.
 Two: if configured to do so, OscReceiver will delay the incoming OscBundles, holding off passing them down the line until the moment in time specified by their timetags.